Mrian07/Proyeksi/docs/release-notes/7-0-0/README.md

 ---

-# OpenProject 7.0
+# ProyeksiApp 7.0

-OpenProject 7.0 is the biggest OpenProject release yet with amazing new
+ProyeksiApp 7.0 is the biggest ProyeksiApp release yet with amazing new
 features: A new interactive timeline, hierarchies in the work package list, multi-select custom fields and much more.

 ## New integrated Gantt chart / timeline

-OpenProject 7.0 introduces a new Gantt chart which is integrated in the work package list ([\#13785](https://community.openproject.com/projects/openproject/work_packages/13785/activity)).
+ProyeksiApp 7.0 introduces a new Gantt chart which is integrated in the work package list ([\#13785](https://community.openproject.com/projects/openproject/work_packages/13785/activity)).